How to compile the EJ2 SCSS theme using LibSassHost in JavaScript?

 Compilation using LibSassHost

-The following code sample provides you required configuration for compiling Syncfusion SCSS using LibSassHost.
+The following code sample provides you with the required configuration for compiling Syncfusion SCSS using LibSassHost.

 string basePath = _hostingEnvironment.WebRootPath; string importFilePath = Path.Combine(basePath, "import.scss"); string inputFilePath = Path.Combine(basePath, "custom.scss"); string importContent = System.IO.File.ReadAllText(importFilePath); string inputContent = "$accent: #08f410;\n$accent-font: #e3165b;" + importContent; System.IO.File.WriteAllText(inputFilePath, inputContent); string outputFilePath = Path.Combine(basePath, "custom.css"); CompilationOptions options = new CompilationOptions { IncludePaths = new[] { "node_modules/@syncfusion/" } }; CompilationResult result = SassCompiler.CompileFile(inputFilePath, outputFilePath, null, options); System.IO.File.WriteAllText(outputFilePath, result.CompiledContent);